After series of blunders, Mumbai teen's death probe hits another roadblock

-Versova kabrastan trust refuses permission to CBI which wants to exhume her body for investigation
+Versova kabrastan trust refuses permission to CBI which wants to exhume 19-year-old Mumbai girl, Sanam Hasan's body for investigation who died four years ago

 Four years after the death of 19-year-old Mumbai girl, Sanam Hasan, a second year fashion design and communication student at Pune's Symbiosis Institute, inside a rented room at a posh residential apartment in Pune, the case continues to be shrouded in mystery.
 Sanam died under mysterious circumstances, while celebrating her birthday with friends on October 2, 2012.